charlattepalmer/GenderQuest/app/views/nodes/basketball_max.html.md

 ## You are: Max
 ## Location: The basketball court at school

-*You are in seventh grade.
+*You are in your sophomore year in high school.
 You and some of your friends are playing basketball after school.
 Melody walks up and asks if she can join as well.
 Your friends all look at you, waiting for your decision.*

 **Do you:**